-How to Make Power Posing Work Better? – Visualization
+How to Make Power Posing Effective? – Visualization

-Visualization is often used in psychological practices — like sports psychology — to bring about an improvement in one’s own performance.
+Visualization is often used in psychological practices — like sports psychology — to help improve an athlete’s performance.

 As a dancer, I use visualization to achieve a certain sense of movement.
 In essence, this is adapting to phrases like, “flap your arms like a bird,” or “flow like water.”